 To turn the camera on and pop it open, push forward the lever on the side, just below the handle.
 When not using the camera, you can shut it off and close it with the same lever.

 If the camera is loaded with fresh film film, one of the status LEDs on the back of the camera will light up when the camera is turned on.
-If the camera doesn’t do anything, never fear, the camera just needs
+If the lights do not come on and there is new film in the camera, try waking it by tapping the shutter down halfway.
+If nothing works, try a different pack of film.

 Identifying Controls and Parts of the Camera